authelia/authelia/docs/content/integration/openid-connect/introduction.md

 ## Endpoint Implementations

 The following section documents the endpoints we implement and their respective paths.
-This information can traditionally be discovered by relying parties that utilize [OpenID Connect Discovery 1.0], however this information may be useful for clients which do not implement this.
+This information can traditionally be discovered by Relying Parties that utilize [OpenID Connect Discovery 1.0], however this information may be useful for clients which do not implement this.

 The endpoints can be discovered easily by visiting the Discovery and Metadata endpoints.
 It is recommended regardless